US Federal Reserve says rate rise 'appropriate' soon

 Higher borrowing costs help combat price rises by reducing demand for items such as cars and homes - key drivers of some of the inflation in the US.

 But the Fed risks chilling economic activity too fast.
-Investors in the stock market are also worried about how share prices will respond to the Fed's moves, as other higher interest rates make other investments more attractive.
+Investors in the stock market are also worried about how share prices will respond to the Fed's moves, as higher interest rates make other investments more attractive.

 Jittery markets in the US have seen three consecutive weeks of declines.